goobers692s/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the project down into smaller, manageable pieces, assign deadlines, then start working on each piece in order.
 Planning ahead will prevent you from getting lost in the code or becoming overwhelmed by the scope of the task.
 It will also help to ensure a smoother and more enjoyable coding experience.
  --
  Lastly, staying organized is essential.
 Use version control systems like Git to keep track of your code and collaborate with others.
 Organize your project folders and files neatly and logically.
 Document your codes and explain your thought process so that others can understand and contribute to your projects.
 Keeping your workspace clean and organized will make it easier to find and fix errors and will contribute positively to the overall quality of you code.

+# 2024-01-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on profiling and analysis.
+Remember that readability counts, as code is read far more often than it's written."

+This quote emphasizes the importance of not getting bogged down in optimizing code before it's functionally correct or before you have concrete evidence that a specific part of your code is a performance bottleneck.
+Writing clean, understandable code that follows good design principles tends to lead to better long-term efficiency and fewer bugs.